ietf-rats-wg/draft-ietf-rats-reference-interaction-models/draft-ietf-rats-reference-interaction-models.md

 Methods to detect excessive time drift that would render Handles stale and mandate a fresh Handles to be conveyed via another subscribe operation are out-of-scope of this document.

 If Evidence or delta Evidence repeatedly fails to verify, a Verifier may terminate the subscription.
-The detailed mechanisms for unsubscribe and re-subscribe are protocol-specific and out of scope for this document; for example, subscription lifecycle management is defined in {{rats-network-device-subscription}}.
+The detailed mechanisms for unsubscribe and re-subscribe are protocol-specific and out of scope for this document; for example, subscription lifecycle management is defined in {{-rats-network-device-subscription}}.

 ### Streaming Remote Attestation with a Broker {#streaming-with-broker}